 - All teaching is based on building on what your child already knows, can do and can understand.

-- Putting in place different ways of teaching so that your child is fully involved in learning in class.
+- Put different ways of teaching in place so that your child is fully involved in learning in class.

 - This may involve things like using more practical learning or providing different resources adapted for your child.